vishnu-prasadtv/Memory_Management_CoreLinux/Memory.md

 Closely connected to the way the Linux kernel handles writes to the physical disk subsystem is the way the Linux kernel manages disk cache.
 While other operating systems allocate only a certain portion of memory as disk cache, Linux handles the memory resource far more efficiently.
 The default configuration of the virtual memory manager allocates all available free memory space as disk cache.
 Hence it is not unusual to see productive Linux systems that boast gigabytes of memory but only have 20 MB of that memory free.

 In the same context, Linux also handles swap space very efficiently.
 Swap space being used does not indicate a memory bottleneck but proves how efficiently Linux handles system resources.
-See “Page frame reclaiming” on page 14 for more detail.
+See “Page frame reclaiming” for more detail.

 ## Page frame allocation